WongChoice/Neverwinter-Invocation/README.md

 - **Neverwinter-Bot.py**:
   - Main Python script to automate tasks in Neverwinter.
-  - Invokes all your characters one after another and performs designated actions.
+  - Invokes all your characters one after another and performs their invocation.

 ## Usage: